qatrackplus/qatrackplus/docs/install/win.rst

     to a different port (e.g. 8008)

+Once you have verified everything is working correctly, you can either disable the automatic startup of your original QATrackCherryPyService, or delete the service entirely.

 IIS Changes
 ~~~~~~~~~~~

+Unless you have decided to run QATrack+ v0.3.0 on a different port, your
-Your existing IIS rewrite rules should not need to be modified, unless you have
+existing IIS rewrite rules should not need to be modified.
-decided to run QATrack+ v0.3.0 on a different port.

 Last Word